 Make a sleep routine and stick to it

 Not getting enough sleep can make you grumpy – but studies have also shown that those of us who regularly get fewer than 7 hours sleep a night are more likely to be overweight than those of us who enjoy a longer slumber.
 If you’re feeling tired during the day, you’re also more likely to snack on sugary foods which are high in calories.
+So if you want to lose weight well, make sure you’re getting enough sleep!

 When you eat your meals could matter